we3lab/eeco/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have checked that this issue has not already been reported.

-- [ ] I have confirmed this bug exists on the latest version of electric_emission_cost.
+- [ ] I have confirmed this bug exists on the latest version of eeco.

 ---